 Mrs. Emma D. Clayton appeared in the 1909 Evanston City Directory as residing at 1505 Chicago Ave., with her son Allen.
 In that directory she was listed as an antiques dealer with a shop at 603 Davis Street.
 According to the 1920 U.S. Census Mrs. Clayton was recorded as living in Evanston with her son, Allen and his wife Ann (Campbell).

-*Dr. Clayton’s son Allen Jr. served for the United States Army during World War I and World War II.
+*Dr. Clayton’s son Allen Clayton Jr. served with the United States Army during World War I and World War II.